apache/nuttx/configs/tm4c1294-launchpad/README.txt

          ping6 fc00::2   (Linux)
          ping -6 fc00::2 (Windows cmd)

-       and Telnet again works from the host:
+       and Telnet is now enabled and works from the host... but only using IPv6 addressing:

-         telnet 10.0.0.2
+         telnet fc00::2

+       That is because the Telnet daemon will default to IPv6 and there is no Telnet option to let you select which if both IPv4 and IPv6 are enabled.

     3. You can enable IPv6 autonomous address configuration with the following changes to the configuration: